Nation/World

 [Motive of man who tried to assassinate Trump remains elusive]

-“Like all Americans, we are shocked and saddened by the horrific turn of events that took place in Butler, Pa., on Saturday,” the community college said in a statement.
-It expressed relief that Trump is safe and offered condolences to the family of Corey Comperatore, the 50-year-old engineer and father of two who was killed.
+“Like all Americans, we are shocked and saddened by the horrific turn of events that took place,” the community college said in a statement.
+It expressed relief that Trump is safe and offered condolences to the family of Corey Comperatore, the 50-year-old engineer, firefighter and father of two who was killed.

-Police and volunteer firefighters had the gunman’s entire neighborhood blocked off Sunday, but the area was reopened to the public on Monday.
-Crooks lived in a small one-story brick home.
+Police and volunteer firefighters blocked off access to the gunman’s neighborhood on Sunday, but the area was reopened to the public Monday.
+Crooks lived in a small, one-story brick home with his parents, Matthew and Mary, who have so far declined to publicly comment on the attack.

-The gunman, who excelled in math as a high school student and worked at a local nursing home, was a member of the Clairton Sportsmen’s Club, a shooting club in Clairton, Pa., a club lawyer confirmed Monday.
+The gunman was a member of the Clairton Sportsmen’s Club, a shooting club in Clairton, Pa., a club lawyer confirmed Monday.

 The club “fully admonishes the senseless act of violence that occurred on Saturday,” Robert S. Bootay III said.
 He added that the club “offers its sincerest condolences to the Comperatore family and extends prayers to all of those injured, including the former president.”